Wellcome PhD Programme for Clinicians

 Home and Overseas Fees at the University of Cambridge and University of East Anglia

 There are two tiers of fees: home and overseas.
 The home rate is applicable to all students from EU countries plus one or two others.
 The overseas rate is applicable to those who do not qualify for home fees.
 However, the terms home and overseas are complex and you should see http://www.admin.cam.ac.uk/students/studentregistry/fees/costs/index.html for a definition of ‘overseas’.
 The fees payable for any candidates to be registered with the University of East Anglia can be confirmed with the UEA Postgraduate Research Service and Fees Office, see https://portal.uea.ac.uk/postgraduate-research.

 When will interviews be held?

 The interview panel will comprise the Programme Director, Deputy Programme Director, representatives from the University of East Anglia, University of Cambridge Department of Veterinary Medicine, the Wellcome Sanger Institute, and also a selection of Theme Leads and Principal Investigators from the Programme.
-We will also invite a Director of another ‘Wellcome Trust PhD Programme for Clinicians’ to join the panel.
+We may also invite a Director of another ‘Wellcome Trust PhD Programme for Clinicians’ to join the panel.

 Following the conclusion of the selection process, any successful candidates who will be registered at the University of East Anglia on the Norwich Research Park will be supported in making a formal application on the UEA online system by the Postgraduate Research Service at UEA.
 Please contact Phil Hearsey at email@example.com for guidance and support in doing this.